dolfolife/dolfo.codes/content/posts/teamwork-collaboration.md

 1. **Provide regular updates:** Regular check-ins can help to keep everyone informed of the team's progress and any changes in direction.
 This helps to avoid surprises and allows team members to adjust their work accordingly.

 ## Conclusion
-In this post, we talked about the importance of collaboration in agile development.
+In this post, we talked about the importance of team cohesion in agile development.
 We also talked about the tools that you can use to build team cohesion and grow the team around you.
 To collaborate effectively we need to understand who we are, how we want to work, what are the most valuable objectives to work on, and how are we going to communicate to update each other.
 In my next post, I will be talking about Coaching and Mentoring and how to do it effectively.
 I will also be talking about the different types of coaching and mentoring and how to choose the right one for your team.

 ## References
 - [The Agile Manifesto](https://agilemanifesto.org/)